BabylonJS/Documentation/content/communityExtensions/dynamicTerrains/DTExamples.md

 terrain.LODLimits = [4, 3, 2, 1, 1];
 ```

-Let's don't worry if this feature seems complex to understand and let's just remember that it extends the terrain visible size on its perimeter and reduces the rendered map details in the same time.
+Let's not worry if this feature seems complex to understand and let's just remember that it extends the terrain visible size on its perimeter and reduces the rendered map details in the same time.

 PG: <Playground id="#J6FMJ#7" title="Dynamic Terrain" description="Example Larger Map"/>